mtaylor/undercloud-live/README.md

    on the control node to refresh the configuration.

         sudo undercloud-metadata

+   Use the command in the output from undercloud-metadata to watch/tail the log of os-collect-config.
+Make sure it runs successfully once.
+You'll be able to tell when you see "Completed phase post-configure" in the log.

 1. Copy over images, or build them on the control node for the deploy kernel and overcloud images.
 If you don't provide the images, the next step will